Montana Flip: 1979 Jeep J20 3/4-Ton Pickup – SOLD!

 The Jeep Gladiator, known after 1971 simply as the J-series truck, remains a rare site we gravitate towards each time we come across one when preparing for our latest “Truckin’ Tuesday” theme.
-This latest 1979 example offered for sale here on Craigslist in Madison, Connecticut appears to be a private seller trying to flip a rust-free example found in Montana and brought back to an affluent area of the Northeast to sell for a slight profit.
+This latest 1979 example originally offered in May 2020 on Craigslist in Madison, Connecticut appears to be a private seller trying to flip a rust-free example found in Montana and brought back to an affluent area of the Northeast to sell for a slight profit.
 Originally offered at $18,500 the seller’s revised asking price now falls at the high end of the NADA Guides Classic Car Online Valuation Tool ‘s “Low”, “Average”, and “High” retail value range of $4,710, $11,100, and $17,640, respectively.
 For additional context, a review of BringATrailer.com confirmed two similar examples sold for an average of $14,000 in the back half of 2019.
 If you are serious about buying this J20, you can start the conversation by calling the seller at (860) 982-1252.

 Jeep’s full-size pickup, originally called the Gladiator until 1971 when it became the J-Series, was largely based on the company’s SJ Wagoneer platform built under the Kaiser, AMC, and Chrysler brands between 1962 to 1988.
 The Jeep Gladiator J-Series is noteworthy for remaining in production for more than 26 years on the same automotive platform.
 For 1977, still under AMC ownership, Jeep J-10 1/2 ton pickups included Dana‘s manual four-wheel-drive system, a more powerful 258 cubic inch six-cylinder engine, and heavier axle tubes, while power front disc brakes became standard equipment.
 Stepping up to the 3/4 ton J-20 such as the example featured here meant a jump to AMC’s 360 cubic inch V8 engine being standard with a 401 cubic inch mill optional.
 Jeep’s innovative full-time Quadra-Trac four-wheel-drive system was also available with both automatic and manual transmissions.